 Benefits of Using Beeswax Wraps

-- Made with natural materials, they’re biodegradable and compostable when they’ve reached the end of their life.
+- Eco-Friendly and Non-Toxic: Beeswax wraps are reusable, reducing the need for single-use plastics.
+Made with natural materials, they’re biodegradable and compostable when they’ve reached the end of their life.

-- Making your own wraps is way cheaper than buying pre-made ones, especially if you have leftover 100% cotton fabric.
+- Cost-Effective: Making your own wraps is way cheaper than buying pre-made ones, especially if you have leftover 100% cotton fabric.

-- Cut them in the sizes you need most, from tiny snack wraps to large bowl covers.
+- Customizable: Choose fabrics with cute patterns to brighten your kitchen or match your decor.
+Cut them in the sizes you need most, from tiny snack wraps to large bowl covers.

 Ingredients: